ALive-research/Slicer-Liver/Docs/adr/0006-branch-model.md

 ### B. Single branch (`preview` only)

-Drop `master` entirely.
+Drop the stable branch entirely.
 Point all ExtensionsIndex entries at `preview`.
 Accept that stable Slicer users may see preview-only features arrive immediately.

 **Rejected** because: